theArjun/ead-notes/notes/software-development-methodologies/behaviour-driven-development.md

 BDD is largely faciliated throught the use of a simple domain specific language using natural language constructs that can express the behaviour and the expected outcomes.
-BDD is considered an effective technical practice especially then the problem space of the business problem to solve is complex.
+BDD is considered an effective technical practice especially when the problem space of the business problem to solve is complex.

 ## Principles of BDD